 Having time to focus and experience a new landscape opened up new areas in her studio practice.
 The need for more of these circumstances brought her to Boston, via San Francisco, to finish her studies.
 Under the sponsorship of her patron, Henny Kirshon, and the Art History Department at Tufts, she pursued her MFA at the School of the Museum of Fine Arts/Tufts.
 After graduating, she received the Anne and Graham Gund award to attend the Skowhegan School of Painting and Sculpture, in Maine.

-Ainslie works between drawing and painting, between figuration and abstraction.
+Ainslie is an abstract artist working between drawing and painting.
 Her work focuses on the connection between diagnostic imaging technologies and landscape, interior and exterior, and the microscopic and macroscopic.
-She melds observation with imagination resulting in a relationship of connections and disconnections between black mark making and flat color, stillness of shape and active mark, movement and space.

 Ainslie is represented by Gallery Naga and maintains a studio in Somerville.